 Zhuhai was one of the original Special Economic Zones (SEZ) established under the governance of Deng Xiaoping and Xi Jinping’s father, Xi Zhongxun in the 1980s.

-It will have a big impact for the improvement of the connectivity with Macau.
+It will have a big impact on the improvement of connectivity with Macau.

 For more information, you can visit the Guangdong Free Trade Zone official website.

 The Tianjin Free Trade Zone opened up in 2015 and is one of the biggest FTZs in China, spanning over 120 sq.km.
 The FTZ serves an important purpose as it’s the only FTZ in Northern China and built to coordinate the development of Beijing, Tianjin, and Hebei.

 The FTZ is divided into three different, listed below:

 - Binhai CBD Area (47 sq..m.)

 Its main focus is to develop shipping & logistics and manufacturing services.